mewuto/mqt-ion-shuttler/README.md

 You can find examples in the [`algorithms_heuristic/`](algorithms_heuristic/) folder.

 ## Acknowledgements

-The Munich Quantum Toolkit has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 101001318), the Bavarian State Ministry for Science and Arts through the Distinguished Professorship Program, as well as the
+The Munich Quantum Toolkit has been supported by the European Union’s Horizon 2020 research and innovation programme (DA QC, grant agreement No. 101001318 and MILLENION, grant agreement No. 101114305), the Bavarian State Ministry for Science and Arts through the Distinguished Professorship Program, as well as the
 Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.

 <p align="center">